 Bypass ad-blockers with custom domains

 Since Fathom Analytics started, we have been committed to digital privacy and have never collected any personally identifiable information from visitors—making us GDPR, CCPA and PECR compliant.
-Heck, we don’t even store user agents/IP addresses in our queue.
+We ensure radical adherence to privacy laws, which has allowed us to be months ahead of other analytics providers with innovations such as EU Isolation, ensuring our software is compliant with the Schrems II ruling.

 To prevent ad-blockers from blocking stats for your website (if your visitors use those browser extensions), we've come up with a solution that's both ingenious (not to toot our own horn or anything, but toot, toot!), and easy to implement for all of our customers.